Kesha v. Dr. Luke: Kesha's videotaped deposition

 Before her legal battle against Dr. Luke, Kesha had previously sworn under oath in 2011 that the producer had never assaulted or drugged her in a deposition for a lawsuit against her former managers at DAS Communications.
 This was a key piece of evidence that played a role in the court denying the injunction.
-Kesha and her lawyers claimed the statements made in the deposition were false and the result of fear, being abused, bullying and rape trauma (C-PTSD) syndrome.
+Kesha and her lawyers claimed the statements made in the deposition were false and the result of fear, being abused, bullying and rape trauma syndrome.

 Trial

 February 2016: Judge denies preliminary injunction

 On February 19, 2016, New York Supreme Court Judge Shirley Kornreich ruled against Kesha's request for a preliminary injunction that would release her from her contract with Kemosabe Records, a label owned by Lukasz Gottwald, also known as Dr. Luke, under the umbrella of Sony Music Entertainment.
 The decision was made after the judge told her lawyer, Mark Geragos, that he was essentially "asking the court to decimate a contract that was heavily negotiated and typical for the industry".
-Further, in 2011, Kesha went on record saying that Dr. Luke had never drugged or touched her during a deposition in a case against her former managers at DAS Communications.
+In 2011, Kesha went on record saying that Dr. Luke had never drugged or touched her during a deposition in a case against her former managers at DAS Communications.
 According to the defense, Gottwald had already invested $60 million in her career and also offered to allow the singer to fulfill her contract and record without his involvement.
 The judge also cited what she felt was vagueness in Kesha's counterclaims, referring to the lack of documentation or hospital records supporting the alleged attack.

 The verdict sparked protests outside the courtroom by Kesha's supporters, and started the "#FreeKesha" movement online.
 Responding to the online campaign, Dr. Luke tweeted, "I didn't rape Kesha and I have never had sex with her.
 Kesha and I were friends for many years and she was like my little sister."
-He further added that the lawsuit was "motivated by money."
+He further added that the lawsuit was "motivated by money".
 On February 24, 2016, Scott A. Edelman, an attorney representing Sony stated, "Sony is doing everything it can to support the artist in these circumstances, but is legally unable to terminate the contract to which it is not a party."
 The reason being that Kasz Money, a company of Dr. Luke, signed the initial contract with Kesha in 2005.
 The company licensed the contract to various Sony Music subsidiaries such as RCA/Jive and Kemosabe Records but retained its ownership.
 On March 21, Kesha appealed the denial.

 Reports were made of an alleged offer made to Kesha after the ruling.
 Kesha made social media posts stating that she was offered freedom from the recording contract with the condition that she retract the rape and drug allegations and publicly apologize for lying.
 According to posts Kesha made, she rejected the settlement and said the truth cannot be retracted.
 A spokesperson for Dr. Luke denies that a settlement was ever offered.